DMSaunders/event-fraud-case-study-public/README.md

 ---------------------------------------------------------------

-decided to pick one numerical feature first and run random forest.
+decided to pick all numerical features first and run random forest.